nigelwhite/edibles-barrio/readmeNW.txt

-31.3.19 Trying to configure card.
+31.3.19 Trying to configure cart.
 Can't find it in views....
 Not enough tutorials available.
+Exported progress to Digial Ocean and told Rosie.
+Made content changes there and imported the db to local at end of day.

 8.3.19 update to D8.6.10, snapshot